jkjung-avt/jkjung-avt.github.io/_posts/2019-05-15-opencv-on-nano.md

    * [Double free issue of protobuf (due to protobuf code in opencv)](https://github.com/BVLC/caffe/issues/5282) would cause caffe to crash.
    * [TF-TRT (TensorFlow) might require a newer version of protobuf to work well.](https://devtalk.nvidia.com/default/topic/1046492/tensorrt/extremely-long-time-to-load-trt-optimized-frozen-tf-graphs/)  If I build opencv-3.4.6 with dependencies on the older version (3.0.0) of protobuf in Ubuntu 18.04, I'd likely run into trouble when trying to upgrade protobuf libraries later on.

+# Prerequisite

+Please go through the steps I described in [Setting up Jetson Nano: The Basics](https://jkjung-avt.github.io/setting-up-nano/).
+I'd strongly suggest you to set up a swap file on the Jetson Nano DevKit since its memory is quite limited.

 # Building and Installing opencv-3.4.6

 Installing opencv-3.4.6 on Jetson Nano using my script is extremely simple.
 I'd like to highlight a few things first: